chomnr/blog/content/blog/ssh-into-a-running-container.md

 date = 2025-05-26
 +++

-To connect to a running Docker container and get a shell inside it, you can use the `docker exec` command.
+To connect to a running Docker container and get the bashb shell inside it, you can use the `docker exec` command.
 Here's the basic usage:

 ```bash
 docker exec -it <container-name> /bin/bash